takara-ai/mirror/README.md

 **Mirror is the fastest and most cost effective way to build web apps with multimodal embeddings.**

-Backed by OpenAI CLIP, Weaviate and NextJS, build the next Pintrest, Instagram or whatever you could imagine with no GPU's, no complex deployments and no drain on your wallet.
+Backed by OpenAI CLIP, Weaviate and NextJS(lovable), build the next Pintrest, Instagram or whatever you could imagine with no GPU's, no complex deployments and no drain on your wallet.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Ftakara-ai%2Fmirror)